cairo-book/cairo-book/src/ch99-01-05-00-components.md

 - Adding the `#[starknet::component]` attribute to the module.
 - Adding the `#[embeddable_as(name)]` attribute to the `impl` block that will be embedded in another contract.
-- Adding generic paramters to the `impl` block:
+- Adding generic parameters to the `impl` block:
   - Adding `TContractState` as a generic parameter.
   - Adding `+HasComponent<TContractState>` as an impl restriction.
 - Changing the type of the `self` argument in the functions inside the `impl`